F600 Geology BSc Undergraduate 2019

-The degree courses offered by the Department are intended to give all students as much flexibility as possible while retaining the core Earth Science subjects.
-Individual degree courses are comprised of modules, and students take a total of six modules (120 credits) in each academic year.
+The degree courses offered by the Department of Earth Sciences are intended to give you as much flexibility as possible while retaining the core Earth Science subjects.
+Individual degree courses are comprised of modules, and you will take a total of six modules (120 credits) in each academic year.
 This allows you to follow your own interests, as they develop.

 - Earth Materials

 - Mathematical Methods in Geosciences

 - Up to two modules from another academic department